mindee/mindee-api-ruby/README.md

 local_response = Mindee::Input::LocalResponse.new(request.body.string)

-# You can also load the json from a local path.
+# You can also use a File object as the input.
 # FILE_PATH = File.join('path', 'to', 'file.json').freeze
 # local_response = Mindee::Input::LocalResponse.new(FILE_PATH);